 The CSV file opens and its header row shows the main attributes that identify and group contacts in Employee Email including first and last names, email address, location, department, and job title.Attributes are the characteristics that differentiate one recipient from another, which enable you to segment your audience and target your communications to specific groups.

 - Edit the file or create a new CSV file and include the sample values in the header row.

 - Enter appropriate contact data in the columns below the header values.

 - Optionally, add, edit, or remove any columns in your header row except for the one being used as the Unique Contact ID.

 Note: The Unique Contact ID defaults to the contact person's email address.Additional columns can include more attributes that are tracked in your organization, such as employee numbers, hire dates, club membership, or anything else that helps to define different groups of contacts.

-After your first import, it’s possible to change your organization’s Unique Contact ID to a different attribute, for example, employee number.
+After your first import, you can change your organization's Unique Contact ID to a different attribute, for example, employee number.

 - Save changes to the file.

 - The total size of your CSV file must be under 150 MB.

 - Staffbase recommends including no more than 500,000 rows per spreadsheet.